Register a birth

 Where can I register my baby's birth?

 Registration of the baby need not place in the district in which it was born.
-If your baby was born at Queens Hospital, Romford, or any address in Havering you can register at:
+If your baby was born at Queens Hospital, Romford, or any address in Havering you can register using the following:

 Havering Registration Service